Saturday, September 17, 2022

 The Answer to the Great Question : Which came first, the chicken or the egg?

 Answer: It had to be the egg because there would be no chicken without it.
-However, there could be an egg without a chicken if two other, and different, bird species mated and the offpring was a new species; a chicken.
+However, there could be an egg without a chicken if two other, and different, bird species mated and the offspring was a new species; a chicken.
+Or if there was a random or epigenetic mutation.

 Carl Jung